 Alternative Media Policies and Guidelines

-The following guidelines are to assist the LAP in providing you with timely and effective
+The following guidelines are to assist the LAP in providing you with timely and effective alternative media services.

 - Enroll in your Courses during Priority Registration

 - Submit Your Alternative Media Request as Soon As You Can

 - When will I Receive my Alternative Media?

 - While you are Waiting for your Alternative Media

 - What about Exams, Quizzes, and other Course Materials?

 - Alternative Media Policies

 If you have questions or concerns about alternative media, please contact the LAP by email at firstname.lastname@example.org or phone (805) 922-6966 ext.
 3274.

 As a LAP student, you receive priority registration, which gives you the opportunity to start registering for your courses during the first day of registration.
 Enrolling during the first day of registration means you may enroll in most courses as far in advance as 4 months before the first day of class.
 Your early course enrollment promptly followed by your alternative media request enables the LAP to produce your complete alternative media before the start of class.